ilcardella/ArduinoCoffeeMachine/docs/src/documentation.rst

 - Create the display support frame
 - Improve the internal wiring, I did not do a good job on that front
-- Try out K-type thermocouples instead of the digital sensors (done)
 - Replace the Arduino Nano with a ESP8266 based board to have WiFi connectivity

 I hope these notes are useful to anybody attempting a similar modification and please submit Issues or PR on the GitHub repository.

 Enjoy the coffee!